The Ultimate Cafetière Recipe

 Digital Scales

 This is to weigh your coffee.
-It’s not absolutely essential but it’ll dramatically improve it to get the best coffee flavour out as you’ll know exactly how much coffee to water you’re using.
+It’s not essential, but it’ll dramatically improve the coffee flavour, as you’ll know exactly how much coffee to water you’re using.

-Once you’ve mastered the recipe you can then replicate for the best cup of coffee daily.
+Once you’ve mastered the recipe, you can replicate it for the best cup of coffee every day.

 A Cafetière Device